|David H. Song, MD, MBA|

 Plastic surgery performed by board-certified plastic surgeons in accredited facilities has an excellent safety record and dramatically reduces the risk of serious complications.
 Remember, all surgery is serious and plastic surgery should always be performed in a professional facility with a staff of expertly trained men and women looking out for your best interests and, most importantly, your safety.

 Is Your Plastic Surgeon a Partner You Can Trust?

 Many cosmetic and reconstructive procedures require anesthesia, recovery time and follow-up visits.
 Having a plastic surgeon you can trust and feel comfortable with is very important.
 ASPS Member Surgeons work hard to treat every patient like a member of their own family.
 Their mission is to help you achieve your goals, provide the safest experience possible and to work with you on realistic expectations.

 The Society has a long tradition of giving back through public outreach and charitable programs.
 The Breast Reconstruction Awareness Campaign educates women who have undergone breast cancer surgery about their breast reconstruction options, while our Caring for Kids program helps children with congenital deformities or injuries get the reconstructive surgery they need, provided pro bono by volunteer ASPS Member Surgeons.
 These are just a few examples of how our members value their commitment to being strong patient advocates and leaders in not just plastic surgery community, but the overall house of medicine as well.

-The American Society of Plastic Surgeons (ASPS) is the world's largest organization of board-certified plastic surgeons.
-Representing more than 9,400 surgeons worldwide, the Society is a global institution and a leading authority on cosmetic and reconstructive plastic surgery.
+Founded in 1931, the American Society of Plastic Surgeons (ASPS) is the world's largest organization of board-certified plastic surgeons.
+Representing 94% of all board-certified plastic surgeons in the U.S., and more than a thousand plastic surgeons worldwide, the Society is a global institution and a leading authority on cosmetic and reconstructive plastic surgery.